 Describe the worst case of the of the quick sort algorithm using a diagram (2 marks)

-Describe the operation of PARTITION on the 8-element array give bellow.
+Describe the operation of PARTITION on the 8-element array given below.
 (8 marks)

 Using RAM model analysis, find out the number of steps needed to run the below-mentioned code segment.